BigNerd95/CameraLED/README.md

 # CameraLED
-Pure python3 library to control Camera LED for RaspberryPi 3
+Pure python library to control Camera LED for RaspberryPi 3
+It is compatible with both python2 and python3

 # Background
 I bought an [ArduCAM](http://www.arducam.com/) with motorized IR Cut Filter.